Irreducible cuspidal $\mathfrak{sl}_{n+1}$-modules from finite-dimensional modules over the minimal nilpotent finite $W$-algebra: Abstract

 \section{Abstract}

-A weight $\mathfrak{sl}_{n+1}$-module with finite-dimensional weight spaces is called a cuspidal module, if every root vector of $\mathfrak{sl}_{n+1}$ acts injectively on it.
-We find a novel fact that every weight space of an irreducible cuspidal module is an irreducible finite-dimensional module over the minimal nilpotent finite $W$-algebra $W(e)$ for $\mathfrak{sl}_{n+1}$.
-In this paper, using a centralizer realization of $W(e)$ and an explicit embedding $W(e)\rightarrow U(\mathfrak{gl}_n)$, we show that every finite-dimensional irreducible $W(e)$-module is isomorphic to an irreducible $W(e)$-quotient module of some finite-dimensional irreducible $\mathfrak{gl}_n$-module $V(\lambda)$.
-This process avoids using the theory of shifted Yangians.
-We also completely determine the irreducibility of arbitrary $V(\lambda)$ when it was viewed as a $W(e)$-module.
-As an application, we can give very explicit and straightforward realizations of all irreducible cuspidal $\mathfrak{sl}_{n+1}$-modules using finite-dimensional irreducible $\mathfrak{gl}_n$-modules, without using the twisted localization method and the coherent family introduced in \cite{M}.
+A weight $\mathfrak{sl}_{n+1}$-module with finite-dimensional weight spaces is called cuspidal if every root vector acts injectively on it.
+We establish a direct connection between such modules and the minimal nilpotent finite $W$-algebra $W(e)$ of $\mathfrak{sl}_{n+1}$.
+In particular, every weight space of an irreducible cuspidal module carries a natural structure of an irreducible finite-dimensional $W(e)$-module.
+Using an explicit embedding $\tau\colon W(e)\hookrightarrow U(\mathfrak{gl}_n)$, we prove that every finite-dimensional irreducible $W(e)$-module is an irreducible quotient of $V(\lambda)^\tau$ for some finite-dimensional irreducible $\mathfrak{gl}_n$-module $V(\lambda)$.
+We then determine the composition factors of $V(\lambda)^\tau$, characterize its irreducibility in terms of a dot-action orbit, and obtain explicit realizations of all irreducible cuspidal $\mathfrak{sl}_{n+1}$-modules, without using the twisted localization method and the coherent family introduced in \cite{M}.

 {{\bf Keywords:} centralizer, irreducible module, finite $W$-algebra, cuspidal module} {{\bf Math.
 Subj.
 Class.} 2020: 17B05, 17B10, 17B20, 17B35}